Noise competency update + risk management Master Class

 - New HSE guidance: puts the emphasis on action, not placebo documentation and processes

 - New approach to risk management: brings together all the simple, effective “low hanging fruit” risk reduction elements, making them easily available to non-specialists.
-This replaces the current typical “top down” process, giving anyone the means and responsibility to reduce risk – at negligible cost.
-PPE tool: hearing protection database and real world performance algorithm.
+This replaces the current typical “top-down” process, giving anyone the means and responsibility to reduce risk – at negligible cost.
+The process is initially available by email, covering: PPE tool: hearing protection database and real-world performance algorithm.
 Noise control tool: database providing instant access to detailed, low cost engineering solutions to common problems

-- Digital Noise Assessment (DNA) App beta: this will make the new best practice available to anyone, anywhere on smartphone or tablet with automated action reporting and noise measurement.
+- Digital Noise Assessment (DNA) App beta: currently under development, this will make the new best practice available to anyone, anywhere on smartphone or tablet with automated action reporting and noise measurement.